ldobbelsteen/docker-wireguard/README.md

 ```

 ## Key generation
-Wireguard tools are available in the image, so you can generate keys if you don't have them already using the following commands.
+Wireguard tools are available in the image, so you can generate keys if you don't have them already using the following command.
 ```
-# Generate private key
-docker run --rm wireguard wg genkey > private_key

-# Derive public key from the private key
-docker run --rm wireguard wg pubkey < private_key > public_key
+docker run --rm wireguard wg genkey | tee private_key | wg pubkey > public_key
 ```
+The private key will be in the `private_key` file and the public key will be in the `public_key` file.

 ## Usage
 The image can be run through docker-compose or directly.
 An example command can be found below.